-The Volunteer Database and Volunteer Service Award Pins were presented.
-When the database is ready Nancy Garden will visit each chapter to assist with it's implementation.
+Our new database was revealed in a hands-on training session lead by Kristin Hopkins and Nancy Garden.
 Chapter Coordinators will set up their own class and volunteer information and each volunteer will have access to enter their own (and only their own) training and volunteer hours.
-Volunteer accounts will automatically flag when a volunteer is due a new service award pin.
+Volunteer accounts will flag when a volunteer is due a new service award pin.

 Trails & Trilliums Tribute Award